rebus-org/RebusSamples/Sagas/README.md

              +-------+

 Now, obviously we will have to track the three events for each case number that the process runs for.
 This means that an instance of the state machine must be stored for each case number.

+With Rebus, this saga's state could be coded like this:

+    public class PayoutSagaData : SagaData
+    {
+        public string CaseNumber { get; set; }

+        public bool AmountsCalculated { get; set; }
+        public bool TaxesCalculated { get; set; }
+        public bool PayoutMethodSelected { get; set; }

+        public bool IsDone => AmountsCalculated
+                              && TaxesCalculated
+                              && PayoutMethodSelected;
+    }

+and then the saga could be defined like this:

+    public class PayoutSaga : Saga<PayoutSagaData>,
+		IAmInitiatedBy<AmountsCalculated>,
+		IAmInitiatedBy<TaxesCalculated>,
+		IAmInitiatedBy<PayoutMethodSelected>
+    {
+        protected override void CorrelateMessages(ICorrelationConfig<PayoutSagaData> config)
+        {
+            config.Correlate<AmountsCalculated>(m => m.CaseNumber, d => d.CaseNumber);
+            config.Correlate<TaxesCalculated>(m => m.CaseNumber, d => d.CaseNumber);
+            config.Correlate<PayoutMethodSelected>(m => m.CaseNumber, d => d.CaseNumber);
+        }

+		// (....)
+	}

+Note how the `CorrelateMessages` method sets up correlation between incoming messages by specifying which field of the saga data's state to retrieve an instance by, and how `IAmInitiatedBy` is used instead of the ordinary `IHandleMessages` meaning that all three messages will result in a new instance of the saga if an existing instance could not be found.